PreyanshK/Arduino_Solar_Tracker/README.md

 1. First part is to detect light using the 4 photoresistors and rotating the servo motors accordingly

-2. Second section is for the Bluetooth control mode, which allows user to control the movement of machine using Andriod device.
+2. Second section is for the Bluetooth control mode, which allows the user to control the movement of the robot using an Android device.

-Install this app on Google Play to connect to Arduino Module: Arduino Servo Motor Control
+Install this app on Google Play to connect to the Arduino Controllor: Arduino Servo Motor Control